mstfbil/lovesid/README.md

 ## Development

-- ADSR and filters work but don't sound exactly the same with SID
+- ADSR and filters have inaccuracies
-- It is possible that there are some bugs